 Click on the image to go back to the photo gallery

 This is an Automatic Totalisators Photograph

-Following is a comment made in 1999, from Joe Brandon, who worked for Autotote, which was Automatic Totalisators' American subsidiary, in which he mentions the J8.
+Following is a comment made in 1999, from Joe Brandon, who worked for Autotote, which was Automatic Totalisators Limited's American subsidiary, in which he mentions the J8.
 I started with Autotote in 1974 at Dania Jai Alai.
 Ted Taylor (from London) was my boss.
 I cut my teeth on the J8.
 I'm now the manager at Atlantic City.
 Additionally Joe made the following observation in January 2015 relating to some tools, which he used to perform maintenance operations on the J8s: While looking at the J8 in the photo Gallery, it occurred to me I still have my latch up wrenches as well as my original ball peen hammer and punch (for replacing platen pins).
 The wrenches had to be thin to adjust under the halo.
 The Halo that Joe refers to is an arc of electrical contacts that sits under the graduated arc on top of the machine.
 The Horse Halo can be seen in the image below titled The bottom of a J7 TIM (Issuer) Showing the Horse Halo.
 It can also be seen in the circuit diagram in the first image below near the bottom to the right of centre where it is blatantly obvious and is labelled Horse Selector Quadrant.

 Additionally, in 2015, Joe related how the J8 featured in his meeting Sue, his wife to be.
 He wrote The story is kind of legend here especially with old Autotote folks and I agree, it is the stuff of legends.
 Joe's anecdote: